flutter/website/src/deployment/cd.md

 used to perform additional tasks at a designated time.

 {{site.alert.note}}
-The temporary build environment that Xcode Cloud uses includes tools that are part of macOS and Xcode — for example, Python — and additionally Homebrew to support installing third-party dependencies and tools.
+  The temporary build environment that Xcode Cloud uses includes tools that are part of macOS and Xcode&mdash;for example, Python&mdash;and additionally Homebrew to support installing third-party dependencies and tools.
 {{site.alert.end}}

 #### Post-clone script